Smartwatches are not just for adults any more. But does your child really need one? And what is the best kids smartwatch in 2023?

 Purchasing a device with a built-in SIM card allows parents to stay in touch even if their kids don’t have a smartphone.
 This does come with an on-going monthly subscription, though.
 Just like with a smartphone.

 This article wouldn’t be complete if we didn’t touch on privacy concerns.
-A number of GPS smartwatches for kids have been discovered to have security flaws which make them vulnerable to hackers.
+A number of GPS smartwatches for kids in recent years have been discovered to have security flaws which make them vulnerable to hackers.
 Similar concerns have been raised about kids’ connected toys in the past.

 Some of these devices have been revealed to transmit and store data without encryption.
 This means that in a few simple steps, a stranger could track, eavesdrop or communicate with the kids, or even make it appear a child is at a different location.
 Furthermore, some devices sent personal information to servers, lacked proper terms and conditions and an option for users to delete their accounts.